Strategic Partnerships Officer

 Key Responsibilities

-• Craft high-quality, persuasive grant proposals and reports—ranging in size, scope, and complexity—to foundation, corporate, and individual donors
+- Craft high-quality, persuasive grant proposals and reports across all programs—ranging in size, scope, and complexity—to foundation, corporate, and individual donors

 Cross-Functional Collaboration

-• Acquire a strong understanding of the Water Foundation’s programs, goals, and financial needs in order to develop compelling proposals, seek new funding opportunities, and report back to funders on impact
+- Acquire a strong understanding of the Water Foundation’s programs, goals, and financial needs to develop compelling proposals, seek new funding opportunities, and report back to funders on impact

 Ideal Candidate

 The Strategic Partnerships Officer will bring a deep understanding of how to create complex and persuasive grant proposals, reports, and other donor collateral.
 With a high level of competency in writing, editing, and donor research, they will be highly detail-oriented and an organized communicator.
-Ideally they bring experience translating complex topics into relatable, compelling content for a range of funder audiences.
+Ideally, they have experience translating complex topics into relatable, compelling content for a range of funder audiences.
 The Strategic Partnerships Officer will also bring experience managing and maintaining data.
+Experience with Salesforce (or other similar CRMs) is a plus.

-A natural self-starter, the ideal candidate will bring strong project management skills and the ability to oversee multiple projects, timelines, and priorities.
-The incoming Strategic Partnerships Officer must display an aptitude for anticipating needs, team collaboration, tracking progress, and diligent follow up.
-They will have the ability to collaborate, strategize, and communicate effectively with colleagues across the organization, while bringing a sense of enthusiasm and humility to their work.
+A natural self-starter, the ideal candidate will possess strong project management skills and the ability to oversee multiple projects, timelines, and priorities.
+The incoming Strategic Partnerships Officer must display an aptitude for anticipating needs, tracking progress and diligent follow up.
+With a solutions-oriented and creative mindset, they will have the ability to collaborate, strategize, and communicate effectively with colleagues across the organization.

 Desired Qualifications